Something which I see a lot is that people are super happy about their design. Their page comes with a nice and big banner.

 Structure is extremely important for readers.
 No one likes to get lost in an ocean of information!

-A last tip to decrease your bounce-rate is to implement an effective internal linking system.
+A last tip to decrease your bounce-rate is to implement an efficient internal structure.

-That’s why I always advice to link to different posts on your website if they have things in common.
+That’s why I always advise to link to different pages on your website if there is a natural connection.